Conceal and Carry FAQ

 Carrying a concealed weapon is a right that comes with great responsibility.
 It is important to understand your rights and obligations as someone with a CCW permit.
 Below we have provided some answers to frequently asked questions about CCW issues.

-1. Are Taser or Stun Guns Legal?
+1. Are Tasers and Stun Guns Legal in Michigan?

 They are generally illegal as per The Michigan Penal Code Act 328 of 1931.
 MCL 750.224a — Portable device or weapon directing electrical current, impulse, wave or beam; sale or possession prohibited; testing.
 (1) A person shall not sell, offer for sale or possess in this state a portable device or weapon from which an electric current, impulse, wave or beam is designed to incapacitate temporarily, injure or kill.
 (2) A person who violates this section is guilty of a felony.
 Summary: Possession and sale of tasers or stunning devices are banned in Michigan.

-2. Is Self Defense Spray Legal in Michigan?
+2. Is Pepper Spray Legal in Michigan?

-OC pepper spray can be no stronger than a 2 percent concentrate (different companies sell different concentrations).
+According to Michigan pepper spray laws, OC pepper spray can be no stronger than a 2 percent concentrate (different companies sell different concentrations).
 CS is the only tear gas accepted and can be no larger than 35 grams per can.
 No combination spray allowed.

 3. Is It Legal to Carry While Under the Influence?